kdungs/dun.gs/_posts/2015-05-17-simple-higher-order-functions.md

 }
 ```

 and voila there is already a solution for the initial problem.
 The fact that this approach smells a lot like Java might be a hint that it is probably not the optimal solution.
 If you need more convincing: Virtual function calls prevent inlining and will make your code less efficient.
 Also you'd limit the set of possible functions `resultOfCalculation` can be called on.
-It will only work on function objects (no literals, no lambdas) that inherit from `ArithmeticOperation`.
+It will only work on function objects (no normal functions, no lambdas) that inherit from `ArithmeticOperation`.
 A more extensible approach can be found further down.

 ### Lambdas